hzeller/rpi-rgb-led-matrix/README.md

 ## Up to 3 Panels with newer Raspberry Pis with 40 GPIO pins! ##
 If you have one of the newer plus models of the Raspberry Pi 1 or the Raspberry Pi2, you can control **up to three chains** in parallel.
-This does not cost more CPU overhead, so is essentially coming for free (except that your code of needs to generate more pixels of course).
+This does not cost more CPU, so is essentially coming for free (except that your code needs to generate more pixels of course).
 For the same number of panels, always prefer parallel chains before daisy chaining more panels, as it will keep the refresh-rate higher.